First Move Wins

 “If you're so bad with animals, why do you have a cat?”
 Prisma spoke up from behind her laptop.

-Prisma pointed at the roof terrace, where a small black cat was curiously peering back at them.
+Prisma pointed outside, where a small black cat had just jumped onto the terrace and was curiously peering at them through the window.
 “It's here literally every day.
 I assumed it was yours.”

-The cat meowed and Farello's ears rose back up to full alertness.
+The cat meowed and Farello's ears stuck up in full alertness.

 “Oh, that cat,” Ekster huffed as he sat down next to Dust at his desk.
 “Must be some stray.”